VIDEO: Bobcats spotted in Springs neighborhoods

 “Keeping a dog inside a fenced yard won’t necessarily prevent an attack,” CPW said.
 “It’s best to keep your dog in a covered kennel or inside your home.”

-In the same tweet on Monday, CPW also shared images taken in January from a neighborhood in Rockrimmon, which show three bobcats together in a yard.
+In the same tweet on Monday, CPW also shared images taken in January from a neighborhood in Rockrimmon, which showed three bobcats together in a yard.

 Cat owners should also take steps to minimize the danger to their pets, as CPW said they are easy prey for predators, which may cause larger issues for people living in the area.